ossobv/planb/README.rst

 -------

-The Django-Q task scheduler is highly configurable from the /admin/-view.
+The Django-Q task scheduler is highly configurable from the ``/admin/``-view.
 With a little effort it will run user-supplied python code directly.
 Any user with access to the schedulers will have tremendous powers

 **Recommendation**: don't give your users powers to edit the schedulers.
+Use the fine-grained permissions of the Django-admin systems to limit them to Hosts and HostGroups only.

-Perhaps we should disable web-access to it altogether.
+*Perhaps we should disable web-access to it altogether.*

 -----------------
 Setting it all up
 -----------------

-TODO:

-* Explain how you can skip some or all parts here.
-* Move the optional details, like how to set up a database or ZFS, to a separate heading at the bottom.
+If you follow the HOWTO below, you'll set up PlanB as a standalone project.
+Those familiar with Django_ will know how to integrate it into their own project.

+The setup below assumes you'll be using the ``planb`` user.
+You're free to change that consistently of course.

 Setting up a ZFS pool